Tjurb/OpenComputersLUACode/README.md

 # OpenComputersLUACode
 A repository for all my OpenComputers code.
-Includes my OpenComputers/ReactorCraft GUI code.
+Includes my OpenComputers/ReactorCraft GUI code and my requirements for the program.
+Currently writting code for a program to automate an OpenComputers/ImmersiveRailroading/Fossils&Archeology:Revival Park and Railroad.